Penn State Altoona (2NURS)

 PROFESSOR PAULA MILONE-NUZZO, Dean, School of Nursing

 Graduates of this major are prepared to provide care in a variety of health care settings to individuals with commonly occurring acute or chronic health problems.
 After earning the associate degree, students are eligible to take the registered nurse examination for licensure by the State Board of Nursing.
-The Nursing program is accredited by The National League for Nursing Accrediting Commission (NLNAC), 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326 (404-975-5000), and approved by the Pennsylvania State Board of Nursing.
+The Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 (404-975-5000), www.acenursing.org, and approved by the Pennsylvania State Board of Nursing.

 All transportation and expenses related to clinical are the responsibility of the student.
 All students must meet the following clinical facility requirements: carry professional liability insurance; complete annual health examination, criminal background and child abuse history clearances, maintain CPR certification and adhere to any additional requirements of the clinical facilities.